Skip to content

 The essentials in 30 seconds

-• The choice between B&G vs. Raymarine on 40-50 foot sailboats depends on navigation program, not marketing.
+• Choosing between B&G vs Raymarine on 40-50 ft sailboats depends on sailing program, not marketing.

-• B&G NAC-3: choice for racing / regattas / performance cruising, deep integration with H5000 + Expedition routing.
+• B&G NAC-3: racing / regatta / performance cruising choice, deep H5000 integration + Expedition routing.

-• Raymarine Evolution: choice for comfortable long-range cruising, Axiom touchscreen ergonomics, broad public ecosystem.
+• Raymarine Evolution: comfortable long-range cruising choice, Axiom touchscreen ergonomics, broad public ecosystem.

-• On the +60 Skysat installations over 5 years: the first mistake remains the undersized ram, not the computer.
+• Across +60 Skysat installations in 5 years: the first mistake remains the undersized ram, not the computer.

 • No universal winner: the honest decision grid is further down in the article.